virtualzx-nad/surfgen/utilities/testpoints/README.md

-testpt
+testpoints
 ======

-testpt is a surfgen utility used to extract surfgen predicted data for specific geometries.
+`testpoints` is a surfgen utility used to extract surfgen predicted data for specific geometries.

 2013 Yarkony Group, Department of Chemistry, Johns Hopkins University

 Synopsis
 --------

-testpt [geom_file_name]
+testpoints [geom_file_name]

 Arguments
 ---------